wendyverdonk93/docs/content/api/reference/tokenization-get-order-details.md

 This API call allows you to retreive the order details while listing the recurring id and recurring model.

-* All parameters shown are required field(s)
+* All of the following parameters are required fields.

 **Parameter**

 __order_id__ | integer / string

-The unique identifier from your system for the order.
-If the values are only numbers the type will be integer, otherwise it will be string.
+Your unique identifier for the order.
+If the values are numbers only, the type is integer.
+Otherwise, it is string.

 ----------------